Sahana-manjunath1995/Data-Analysis-Using-Pandas/readme.md

 # Data-Analysis-Using-Pandas
 This project aims at analysing covid data and Indian gross domestic price data by using Pandas.

+## Why Pandas?
+Pandas provides tools for reading and writing data to data structures and files.
+It also provides powerful aggregation functions for data manipulation.
+Pandas provide advanced data structures to store different types of labeled and relational data.
+This makes Python very flexible and extremely useful for data cleansing and manipulation.

 ## Requirements
 - pandas